 Production agriculture is a cyclical business that is heavily influenced by commodity prices, weather, government policies (including, among other things, tax, trade, immigration, crop insurance and periodic aid), interest rates and various other factors that affect supply and demand.
 The System utilizes the U.S. Department of Agriculture's (USDA) analysis to provide a general understanding of the U.S. agricultural economic outlook; however, this outlook does not take into account all aspects of our business or events that occur subsequent to its issuance.
+The USDA's September 2022 forecast will likely result in significant revisions to the forecasts.
 References to USDA information in this section refer to U.S. agricultural market data and not System data.

 The USDA's most recent forecast (February 4, 2022) estimates net farm income (income after expenses from production in the current year) of \$113.7 billion, a \$5.4 billion or 4.5% decrease from 2021, but \$23.7 billion above the 10-year average.
 This forecast does not take into account the rapidly evolving market conditions or the war in Ukraine.
 The forecasted decrease in net farm income for 2022 is primarily due to an expected increase in cash expenses of \$18.1 billion and a decrease in direct government payments of \$15.5 billion, partially offset by increases in cash receipts for animals and animal products of \$17.4 billion and crop receipts of \$12.0 billion.
 Cash expenses for feed and fertilizer-lime-soil conditioner purchases are expected to experience the largest dollar increases.
 Direct government payments are forecasted to decrease due to lower supplemental and ad hoc disaster assistance related to the COVID-19 pandemic, as compared with 2021.
+However, the USDA net farm income estimate does not include \$6 billion in Emergency Relief Program payments announced on May 16, 2022 to be disbursed to commodity and specialty crop producers impacted by 2020 and 2021 natural disasters.
 The increase in crop receipts reflects increases in soybeans, corn, cotton and wheat receipts, while the increase in animals and animal products receipts reflects growth in milk, cattle/calves, and broilers receipts.